nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

 Revision History
 ----------------
+2010-12-04 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and
+		        GLThread::fog_off().
+Now there's a bool bPause to control the rendering.
+It is rough: I set it true and wait 20 msecs to be sure the pending rendering loop is completed.
+This was needed since some concurrent calls to GL (such as fog) fail (but do not crash) if they're performed in the middle of drawing.
+                        Also, this seems to have corrected the problems with the "smart" autozoom.
+Resize is still a mess.
+                        Is it so on all platforms?
 2010-11-04 13:59:55ITT  Implemented cThread::pause() and cThread::resume().
 Implemented
                         GLThread->setAutoZoom().
 Implemented a "smart" autoZoom which keeps auto-zooming until the molecule radius is not stable within 1%, then